-Each new cohort of members to join PAD is called a class.
-Classes serve as the first step to creating community for new members.
-The people in one's class will be interning in committees alongside each other, attending Membership Development (MD) with one another, and will provide some of the strongest friends throughout one's PAD experience.
-After completing the MD program, classes are initiated into PAD together and go on to become committee leadership and executive members.
+Each new cohort of members that join PAD is called a Class.
+Classes serve as the first step to creating a tight-knit community for new members.
+Members from one Class will intern in committees alongside each other, attend Membership Development (MD) with one another, and go on to become some of the strongest friends throughout their PAD experience.
+After completing the MD program, Classes are initiated into PAD together and go on to become Committee Leadership and Executive Committee Members.

 PAD's Committees provide the fraternity a crucial service.
 These bodies plan professional, charitable, and social events for the benefit of our members, the student population, and the Berkeley community.
 Members of BerkeleyPAD may apply to serve in a Committee, either by serving as an Intern or, after their first semester, interviewing to lead as a Director or Associate Director.